turtlecasedao/OpenERC721G/README.md

 <!-- ANNOUNCEMENT -->

-> **📢 To depoly the contracts on mainnet, please contact our technical support that add your major contracts' address to the trusted list**
+> **📢 To depoly the contracts on mainnet, please contact our technical support that add your major contracts' addresses to the trusted list**

 _The major contract of ERC721G is based on Azuki's [ERC721A](https://github.com/chiru-labs/ERC721A), thanks a lot._